Denver Homes Online

 How We Can Help

-If you think you'd benefit from selling your house right now, but you're behind on your mortgage payments or have little or no equity, take the time to call for an appointment.
-We look forward to working with you and your mortgage lender, to help prevent a foreclosure.
-We'll communicate directly with your lender to determine if you qualify for a short sale.
+If you think you'd benefit from selling your house as a short sale, but you're behind on your mortgage payments or you have little or no equity, we should schedule an appointment to explore the options.
+I look forward to working with you to help prevent a foreclosure.
+I'll communicate with your lender to determine if you qualify for a short sale.
 If you do, we'll market your home for a realistic sales price in order to get the house sold prior to foreclosure.
 We manage the entire process, so you can concentrate on other things and get your life and finances back on track.

-If a foreclosure is already in process, we may be able to persuade your lender to grant an extension of the foreclosure sale date.
+NOTE: If a foreclosure is already in process, I and my team may be able to persuade your lender to grant an extension of the foreclosure sale date.

 Personal Appointments Every Week - And They're FREE

-Our short sale appointments are the fastest way to help answer all of your questions, and help you understand all the best options.
+Our short sale appointments are the quickest way to answer your questions, and help you understand the best options.
 Sometimes its difficult to seek professional advice, buy you'll be glad you did.
-CALL NOW, our consultations are FREE - (303) 514-4000.
+CALL TODAY.
+Consultations are FREE - (303) 514-4000.

 Short Sale And Foreclosure Disclosures: